Z3r0cks/Master_Thesis/thesis/main.typ

 The main part of the backend is to parse the given data from the frontend and compute the density values which are then send back to the frontend.
 The data from the frontend are the exact position $(x , y , z)$ from the frustum and its orientation $(theta , phi.alt)$ in the scene.
 Due the complexity of Nerfstudio it is relevant to show the process to compute the densities more detailed. \
 After clicking on a button to create a point cloud

+== Scene recognition
+NeRF as an ANN learns from differences within images.
+These differences may be in terms of color, form or angle.
+For example, object with homogeneous colors in a grey scene is challenging to recognize.
+Similarly, areas with same colors can cause issues.
+The floor color in the Save-Robotic scene from Sick  could not be recognized.
+The floor was created as expected in a perspective view, but not in a spatial view.
+This problem has two origins.: \
+\
+- #strong([Homogeneity:]) If there is no difference within the scene, only the perspective can be trained.
+This means that NeRF can render the scene approximately correctly in any given perspective (which is exactly what the ANNs in a NeRF are for), but it cannot recognize or learn from spatiality.
+There is no orientation to recognize the scene.
+It is similar to matching features of a monochrome image.
+These differences can be patterns, colors, shapes, shadows/light, etc.

+- #strong([Reflection:]) The second problem is the reflection.
+Normally, reflection is an advantage in NeRF because it can be detected in the original scene and thus in NeRF.
+It makes NeRF more realistic.
+But in combination with homogeneity, it is more "irritating".
+Not only that there are no orientation points to recognize the scene, if the homogeneous floor also reflects, the floor is different from every perspective.

+#figure(image("images/implementation/floor/floor_illustration.png", width: 70%), caption: [Expected ground rendering (A).
+Every pixel in the rendered scene is perspective.
+The spatial view depends on the environment, which is also perspective.
+The ground is scattered in different distances from the viewpoint.
+This makes it impossible to measure distances (B).
+In this illustration, all points are below the frustum with the origin (illustration by author).]) <fig:floor>

+As mentioned is the perspective view as expected.
+Due the issue to recognize the correct location of the floor resp. the pixel of the floor, the distances from the pixels are not correct.
+As shown in @fig:floor the pixels are scattered. \

+Below a illustration of different floors.
+The left column represents an image from the scene in which point clouds from an origin with my used algorithm is created.
+It is visible, that the floor in the frist two example are not recognized except the shadow from the box.
+The points outside the shadows are mostly under the floor, which can be better seen in the second column, which is a plot for a better illustration.
+The multiple colors from the points a the different distances from each point.
+Is the color from the points from the shadow similar to the color around them, the floor are recognized.
+The last column is a graph.
+This graphs represents multiple test in each scene.
+For this tests, is used 160 samples with 50 rays on different positions as shown in @fig:floor_ex below.

+#figure(image("images/implementation/floor/graph_example.png", width: 80%), caption: [Left-Handed: Illustration for the floor test represent in the graphs below.
+Each scene has 50 samples with 160 rays and different position.
+The graphs below represents the average of each 160 rays from every sample.
+The origin of each sample is the same.
+Therefore, the distance in the middle are smaller than at the edge.
+A good result are illustrated in the left image. where the vertical axis represent the 160 rays an the horizontal the distance]) <fig:floor_ex>

+#let width = 120pt
+#let height = 100pt

+#let graph_width = 190pt
+#align(
+   grid(
+    columns: 3,
+    column-gutter: 3mm,
+    align: bottom,
+    image("images/implementation/floor/grey1.png", width: width),
+    image("images/implementation/floor/grey2.png", width: width),
+    image("images/implementation/floor/grey_graph.png", width: graph_width),
+  )
+)
+The first example has a homogenous grey floor with reflections.
+The left image shows some artifacts in the bottom of the image.
+This results due the reflections on the original scene.
+The point cloud are good visible on the cube and the shadow on the floor.
+There are more points outside the shadow which are difficult to see.
+This points are underneath the floor level.
+This is better visible on the middle image which are the plot from the same position.
+It is difficult to evaluate the graph on the right.
+The most areas below the frustum are has no values and the other parts depends on the computation of the neural network.
+There is no recognizable pattern.
+It is important to mention, that the point cloud from the left and the middle images are similar but not the same.
+Both point clouds has the same origin in the same scene but the results are not the same because of the use of a neural network to approximate the densities.
+The results of the graph use the same scene but not the same positions as the first two images.
+It should therefore not be compared directly.

+#pagebreak()

+#align(
+   grid(
+    columns: 3,
+    column-gutter: 3mm,
+    align: bottom,
+    image("images/implementation/floor/grey_no_reflection.png", width: width),
+    image("images/implementation/floor/grey_no_reflection2.png", width: width),
+    image("images/implementation/floor/grey_no_reflections_graph.png", width: graph_width),
+  )
+)

+The second example has also a homogenous grey floor but without reflections.
+There are no artifacts on the bottom, which also happens in other test scenes in which the reflections are removed.
+As the first example, the most points are on the cube and the shadow.
+As the second image shows, there also a couple of points outside this areas.
+We can recognize a kind of gradient under the frustum which more points as the first example.
+The graph also has a couple of parts without values.
+The high peak on is a result of the less images from the training.
+The images are focused on the cube, the shadow and the floor around them.
+Part of the samples are out of this focus.
+The right site of the graph still seams to be chaotic but less random as the first example with a constant average distance of point.
+Which is not good because the edges shout has a higher distances.

+#align(
+   grid(
+    columns: 3,
+    column-gutter: 3mm,
+    align: bottom,
+    image("images/implementation/floor/checker.png", width: width),
+    image("images/implementation/floor/checker2.png", width: width),
+    image("images/implementation/floor/checker_graph.png", width: graph_width),
+  )
+)

+The third example use a checkerboard pattern with different colors.
+The moste points are on the floor and not only on the shadow and the cube.
+The use of this pattern led to a significantly better result as the examples before, even if the pattern repetitive.
+The graphs shows in the middle an approximation to an good pattern in average.
+A pattern is recognizable.

+#align(
+   grid(
+    columns: 3,
+    column-gutter: 3mm,
+    align: bottom,
+    image("images/implementation/floor/interference.png", width: width),
+    image("images/implementation/floor/interference2.png", width: width),
+    image("images/implementation/floor/interference_graph.png", width: graph_width),
+  )
+)

+The last virtual example is the same pattern from the test scene I used.
+This scene also used a checkerboard pattern but with some interferences in between.
+Which makes the most areas on the floor unique.
+The first two images are similar to the example before.
+On closer inspection, the example before seems to be better than this.
+Less outliners.
+The graph on the other hand shows a significantly better result than the example before.

+#align(
+   grid(
+    columns: 3,
+    column-gutter: 3mm,
+    align: bottom,
+     image("images/implementation/floor/center3.png", width: width),
+     image("images/implementation/floor/center.png", width: width),
+   image("images/implementation/floor/center2.png", width: width),
+  )
+)

+An direct comparison from each floor and different angles.
+The difference between the grey pattern with and without reflection, and the checkerboard with and without interferences not recognizable in this illustrations.
+But for exact measurement, this differences are important.

+#align(
+   grid(
+    columns: 3,
+    column-gutter: 3mm,
+    align: bottom,
+    image("images/implementation/floor/red.png", width: width),
+    image("images/implementation/floor/red2.png", width: width),
+    image("images/implementation/floor/red2.png", width: width),
+  )
+)

+A 3D scene representation from a real scene with my self-made reference object and a red red carpet.
+Even with different pattern in the carpet, only this parts on the floor are recognized which are affected from a shadow.
+Which means, that this issue also affects on floors which has minimal differences like signs of use on a industrial floor.

+It is hart to estimate the scale of this issue due the lack of information in which kind this implementation can be used.
+At the time this thesis is published, realtime measurement is not possible.
+For measuring static scene in which a possible LiDAR sensor shout

 == User interactions
 This section presents a comprehensive overview of the user's available interactions.
 Due to the constraints of limited resources and render time, two distinct types of point clouds have been implemented.
 A non-clickable point cloud is provided for visual demonstration purposes only.
 In contrast, the clickable point cloud allows users to click on each point, and the distance from the origin to that point is displayed.
 In the non-clickable method, the point cloud itself is an object in the scene.
 In contrast, in the clickable point cloud, each point is a single object in the scene.
 This approach is similarly resource-intensive and time-consuming, as the first method.